November 28, 2019

 You may not believe it but there isn’t a clear consensus on exactly what agile means.
 Apparently, if you ask people What is Agile you get a different answer from each person.
 I’ve summarized my findings of my Google search on this topic in another blog post.

 I am happy to go out on a limb with my own working definition of agile:

 Agile is a mindset and way of working that puts people first, promotes collaboration, and uses adaptive approaches to deliver value in a changing environment.

 — Anthony Mersino

 Let’s start with an exploration of this term, where it came from, and the agile values and principles which collectively are known as the Agile Manifesto.

 The term Agile has been around a while.
 It can be traced back to the Latin term agilis which means “nimble or quick,” and from the term agere which means “to set or keep in movement”.

 So what is agile?
 The modern usage of agile as a way of working can be traced to 2001 and a meeting of software development thought leaders in Snowbird Utah.
 These thought leaders met to talk about how to improve software development.

-At that time, most software development was completed using heavyweight methodologies that were based on phases and stage-gates and included a lot of process and documentation.
+At that time, most software developments were completed using heavyweight methodologies that were based on phases and stage gates and included a lot of processes and documentation.
 Those development approaches were heavy and the group was frustrated and motivated to come up with something better.